ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

 the `$`-operator in Haskell to apply a JavaScript function to arguments.
 As the usefulness of partial
-application is questionable in the context of deep embedded JavaScript, we only allow tuples as parameters to functions.
+application is questionable in the context of deep embedded JavaScript, we only allow uncurried functions.

 Using these techniques we can render the clock with about 90 lines of Haskell.